gcallah/BookReviews/gray.md

 in order to formulate the theory.

 Gray follows this up by claiming, "Natural selection of genes is a purposeless process that is going nowhere."
-(20) His statement of this, as a Balde fact is particularly surprising, given two later statements he makes in this same book.
+(20) His statement of this, as a bald fact is particularly surprising, given two later statements he makes in this same book.
 At one point, he admits that "The accidental origins of Christianity, of course, prove nothing.
 For a believer, chance is the work of providence."
 (124) (Of course, this would be better stated as, "For the believer, what may appear to us as chance is actually the workings of an infinite mind.")
 So the fact that John Gray sees no purpose to evolution hardly shows that it has no purpose.
-And in another passage, Gray notes that "
+And in another passage, Gray notes that " ???

 ## Woke-ism

 Gray is not pleased with "what has come to be called the woke movement," declaring that its "origins... are in the decay of liberalism."
-(110)

-He notes that
-"If Western capitalism creates an expanding underclass without any productive function, it also produces a lumpen intelligentsia that is economically superfluous."
+(110) He notes that "If Western capitalism creates an expanding underclass without any productive function, it also produces a lumpen intelligentsia that is economically superfluous."
 (111)